Pinus densiflora

-Pinus densiflora, also called the Japanese red pine, the Japanese pine, or Korean red pine, is a species of pine tree native to East Asia and Siberia.
+Pinus densiflora, also called the Japanese red pine, the Japanese pine, or Korean red pine, is a species of pine, a conifer in the family Pinaceae native to East Asia and Siberia.

+Taxonomy

+Pinus funebris Kom. is treated as a synonym of Pinus densiflora by some authors, but is considered to be a natural hybrid (Pinus × funebris) between Pinus densiflora and Pinus sylvestris by others, particularly within its native area, where the two species meet in southeastern Russia.

 Distribution and habitat

-P. densiflora has a home range that includes Japan, the Korean peninsula, northeastern China (Heilongjiang, Jilin, Liaoning, Shandong and northeastern Jiangsu) and the extreme southeast of Russia (in Siberia, southern Primorsky Krai).
+P. densiflora has a home range that includes Japan, the Korean peninsula, northeastern China (Heilongjiang, Jilin, Liaoning, Shandong and northeastern Jiangsu), and the extreme southeast of Russia (in Siberia, southern Primorsky Krai).

 Name

 The tree is called "Akamatsu (アカマツ)" in Japanese.
 The etymology behind "Akamatsu" is a combination of "red" or "aka (赤/あか)", and "pine" or "matsu (松/まつ)".
-The meaning behind "aka" means "red", most likely alluding to the bark color whereas "matsu" is believed to have derived from the word "to wait (待つ/matsu)" as the tree was believed to have "waited for the arrival of the gods (kami)" or "waited throughout winter".
+The meaning behind "aka" means "red", most likely alluding to the bark colour whereas "matsu" is believed to have derived from the word "to wait (待つ/matsu)" as the tree was believed to have "waited for the arrival of the gods (kami)" or "waited throughout winter".

 In Korean, the tree is called "Sonamu (소나무)", meaning "So-tree".
 The meaning behind "so" is believed to be from "sol (솔)" an ancient word that means "pine", making "Sonamu/So-tree" mean "pine tree".

 In China, the plant is known as "chì sōng (赤松)", sharing the characters and meaning of "red pine" with Japanese.
 It most likely adopted the name from the Japanese counterpart.